Author's Avatar

 • Colleagues

-In principle, a lender may accept any type of relationship between a guarantor and a borrower as long as they are satisfied with the situation now and in the future, depending on the projected duration of the guarantee.
+In principle, a lender may accept any type of relationship between you and a guarantor as long as they’re satisfied with the situation now and in the future.
+The projected duration of the guarantee will also influence their decision.

-If you need a guarantor and are fortunate enough to have someone who is ready to serve in this capacity, you will need to be aware of some of the fundamental criteria that lenders use to determine if a borrower’s circumstance meets the criteria.
+If you’re looking to use a guarantor you will need to be aware of some of the fundamental criteria lenders use to assess you.

 You should familiarise yourself with the requirements and misconceptions before considering a guarantor mortgage:

-1. Income – As a guarantor is responsible for making your mortgage payments if you are unable to, they must be able to demonstrate that they can afford this.
+1. Income – As a guarantor is responsible for making payments if you’ re unable to, they must be able to demonstrate they can afford this.
 As a result, income is the most important factor that lenders consider.

-2. Assets – As stated previously, a lender will evaluate a guarantor’s assets based on his or her capacity to make mortgage payments throughout the term.
-Therefore, despite the fact that many lenders would still want a guarantor to be a homeowner, this is not a requirement.
+2. Assets – Despite the fact that many lenders would still want a guarantor to be a homeowner, this is not a requirement.
 The quantity of assets, including the value of their own home or other properties, is irrelevant.
-Also included are liquid assets such as savings and investments.
+Also included are liquid assets, such as savings and investments.
 This is one of the most widespread misunderstandings regarding appropriate guarantors who may be “asset-rich” but cannot demonstrate enough income-based affordability.

 3. Age – Since a guarantor is expected to provide assurances for the entire mortgage term, age is a major factor.
-For instance, if you are a 25-year-old first-time buyer seeking a 35-year mortgage, it is quite improbable that a lender will accept a 55-year-old guarantor with their own employment income.
-Even if you intend to remove the guarantor in a short period of time, a lender cannot be assured of this and must work under the assumption that the entire mortgage term must be guaranteed.
+For instance, if you are a 25-year-old first-time buyer seeking a 35-year mortgage, it’s quite improbable that a lender will accept a 55-year-old guarantor.
+Even if you intend to remove the guarantor after a short time period, a lender cannot be assured of this and must work under the assumption that the entire mortgage term must be guaranteed.

 Joint Borrower, Sole Proprietor

-A Joint Borrower, Sole Proprietor (JBSP) mortgage is similar to a guarantor mortgage.
-The main difference between the two is that the ‘guarantor’ is named on the mortgage application but is not considered to own a share of the property.
+Joint Borrower, Sole Proprietor (JBSP) mortgage is similar to a guarantor mortgage.
+The main difference between the two is that the ‘guarantor’ is named on the application, but isn’t considered to own a share of the property.
 However, borrowers assume equal liability, meaning all borrowers are liable to pay the mortgage.